 We dare you to come….you might just find out something incredible.

-Amy has a love for southern Illinois history, tourism, education and development.
-While at Dillinger’s Feed Store in Carbondale, Amy cultivated a love for preserving and interpreting historical assets.
+Amy has a love for Illinois (especially southern Illinois) history, tourism, education and development.
+While at Carbondale’s oldest intact business, Dillinger’s Feed Store, Amy cultivated a love for preserving and interpreting historical assets.
 More recently, Amy traveled to East Africa, working directly with business people and educators in places known for conflict and genocide.
 Amy believes that our communities are unique and have a tradition of excellent businesses, organizations and individuals, and through interpreting our heritage, this appreciation can be enhanced.
-An elected School Board Member for Carbondale Elementary School District 95 (2011-2015), Amy also serves as President of CAPS educational 501/c/3.
-She has held roles in southern Illinois tourism with the Williamson County Tourism Bureau and Pavilion, the Shawnee Hills Wine Trail Association, and REDCO (Regional Economic Development Corporation).
-She received her degree in Tourism Management from John A Logan College and completed all Bachelors coursework for Business Management and Organizational and Professional Development (Eastern Illinois University).
+Amy served as an elected School Board Member for Carbondale Elementary School District 95 (2011-2015), and serves as President of CAPS educational 501/c/3.
+Amy also volunteers for The Olivier Kamazi Foundation.
+She has held roles in southern Illinois tourism with the Williamson County Tourism Bureau and Pavilion, the Shawnee Hills Wine Trail Association, Southern Illinois Tourism Development Office, and REDCO (Regional Economic Development Corporation).
+She received her degree in Tourism Management from John A Logan College, and completed the Bachelors program in Business Management and Organizational and Professional Development (Eastern Illinois University).